-A minimum of 5 BFA students are required to be accepted into any of the double concentration combinations available at the time of their Declaration for it to run.
+A minimum of 5 BFA students are required to be accepted into any of the Visual Communication double concentrations available at the time of their Declaration for it to run.
 If the minimum number is not met, affected students will be placed in their alternate choice selection or another based on their stated career goals.